-Separately I have been working closely with the Galactic Fleet to isolate the crush what remains of the Rebel Alliance.
+Separately I have been working closely with the Galactic Fleet to isolate and crush what remains of the Rebel Alliance.
 This has involved detaining and interrogating key figures as well as embarking on an extensive search across the out reaches of the Empire.

 I concur with Vader’s comments.
 It’s also worth noting that Vader has been actively recruiting and restructuring the Galatic fleet leadership team.